syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ai-assistview/EJ2_ASP.MVC/appearance.md

 You can use the `Height` property to set the height of the AI AssistView.

-> By default, the control `width` & `height` will be inherited based on the parent dimensions.
+> By default, the control `Width` & `Height` will be inherited based on the parent dimensions.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}